 HS2 arose on the back of a national sustainable transport strategy and the Climate Change Act 2008.
-Although it had an Appraisal of Sustainability rather than a Strategic Environmental Assessment, the Supreme Court and academic experts judged its detailed assessment of a multitude of route options was compliant with the relevant rules.
-The one exception relates to later stages of phase 2, now being explored again by the National Infrastructure Commission.
+Although it had an Appraisal of Sustainability rather than a Strategic Environmental Assessment, the Supreme Court and academic experts judged the detailed assessment of a multitude of route options was compliant with the relevant rules.
+The one exception relates to later stages of phase 2, now being explored again for the creation of the Integrated Rail Plan for the north and midlands.